Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • reduced immune response of the body.

-A furuncle appears in the membranous-cartilaginous part of the auditory canal when the follicle, sulfuric, and sweat glands are affected by staphylococcus aureus.
+A furuncle appears in the membranous-cartilaginous part of the ear canal when staphylococcus affects the follicle, sulfur, and sweat glands.

 Main reasons:

-The main causes leading to purulent inflammation of the follicle are:
+The main reasons leading to purulent inflammation of the follicle are:

 • blockage of the sebaceous gland and infection;

-• microcracks and injuries of the ear mucosa;
+• microcracks and injuries to the ear mucosa;

 • some autoimmune diseases, diabetes, hormone-dependent asthma;